jfet97/proposal-fast-this-assignments/README.md

 ## How?
-My suggestion is to do so directly in the parameters definition using a simple dot `.`
+My suggestion is to do so directly in the parameters definition by prefixing a simple dot `.`
 ```js
 function Person(.firstName, .lastName, .age) {}
 ```